d-ognyanoff/wordpress-aws-terraform/README.md

 and add the Access Key and the Secret Key from the IAM user account you have created earlier.

-## Addiotional setup
+## Additional setup

 You will have to create a Key Pair in AWS which is being used to login to the web servers that will host WordPress and install it using Ansible

-For the DB crentials and the SSH Key you will have to edit the terraform/variables.tf
+For the DB credentials and the SSH Key you will have to edit the terraform/variables.tf with the desired DB name, username for the DB and the password.
+Terraform will use those.

 When you create the Key Pair you should download the key automatically.
 Please edit the terraform/servers.tmpl with the location of the .pem file.

 ## Deploy

-After you clone the git repe edit the DB credentials and the DB name, add your ssh key and run
+After you clone the git repo edit the DB credentials and the DB name, add your ssh key and run

 ``` terraform init ``` in the terraform/ directory.